 The prioritization process does not require that the RVTPO Policy Board fund projects in order of their scores.
 Further, they are not required to select the highest scoring project.
 The process is a means to assist board members in evaluating and comparing proposed improvements.
-The Board continues to retain final decision-making authority on improvements to be included in the RVTPO's six-year CRP financial plan.
+The Board continues to retain final decision-making authority on improvements to be included in the RVTPO's six-year STBG and CRP financial plans.